open-telemetry/opamp-spec/README.md

 For the new capabilities that extend the functionality in such a manner that they cannot be silently ignored by the peer a different approach is used.

-The capabilities fields in StatusReport and DataForAgent messages contains a number of reserved bits.
+The capabilities fields in StatusReport and ServerToAgent messages contains a number of reserved bits.
 These bits SHOULD be used for indicating support of new capabilities that will be added to OpAMP in the future.